guidoponzio/express-basic-api/README.md

 # Simple API using Express

 I used Express and UUID to create a simple API following the CRUD standard.
-I didn't use a real database to persist the data, instead the information is stored in an array of JSON that initializes when the server is booted.
+I didn't use a real database to persist the data, instead the information is stored in a JSON that initializes when the server is booted.

 ---